The Head and Shoulders Pattern

 The inverse head and shoulders pattern is essentially the same thing but upside down.
 Whereas the head and shoulders pattern typically appears after an uptrend and indicates a potential bearish reversal, an inverse head and shoulders pattern typically appears after a downtrend and indicates a potential bullish reversal.

-Financial Education with Admirals
+Financial Education with Admiral Markets

 Interested in learning more about trading and investing?
 Why not check out our other educational articles?
 This constantly growing library includes articles covering a wide variety of topics, including stocks, Forex, Exchange-Traded Funds (ETFs), trading strategies and a whole lot more.
 Click the banner below to immerse yourself in the financial markets today: